SouthEugeneRoboticsTeam/sertain/README.md

 ### Getting Started

-There are no releases yet, but if you would like to try out a development version of the library that you can just add these lines to your gradle build file:
+There are no releases yet, but if you would like to try out the latest development version of the library, then you can just add these lines to your gradle build file:

 ```gradle
 repositories {